-HCD hired 3 resident youths as interns through the SkillSource EYE (Educating Youth through Employment) program.
+HCD hired 2 youths as summer interns through the Skillsource EYE (Educating Youth through Employment) program.
+One intern worked with HCD's Homeownership department and one youth worked with the Property Maintenance department of the agency.

 Actions taken to develop institutional structure.
 91.220(k); 91.320(j)